Soch Kral

-Soch Kral (1782 29 November 1854), was a Kashmiri Sufi poet, and is a Sufi saint.
+Soch Kral (born Ismail, 1782 29 November 1854), was a Kashmiri Sufi poet, and is a Sufi saint.
 He was born in 1782 in the village of Inder, in present-day Pulwama district, Jammu and Kashmir.
 He was a potter by profession.
 He lived a simple life devoted to spirituality, monotheism and mysticism.
 He was the son of the Sufi poet Arif Kral.

 Soch Kral may have migrated to the village of Devsar in the Anantnag district, where his descendants are still living.
 He married but divorced his wife, and died on 29 November 1854 in Inder.
-He was a contemporary of Kashmiri Sufi poets such as Mahmud Gami, Wahab Khar, Karam Buland, and Shah Qalandar.
-Soch Kral was mentored by Sufi saint Moomin Sahib of Babgam, Pulwama.
+He was a contemporary of Kashmiri Sufi poets such as Mahmud Gami, Wahab Khar, Rahim Saeb Sopori, Karam Buland, and Shah Qalandar.
+Soch Kral was a disciple of Sufi saint Moomin Sahib of Babgam, Pulwama.

 Published works

 In 2021, Songs of Soch Kral by Mushtaque B. Barq was published by Kitab Mahal Publishers.
 The book contains English renderings and interpretations of 23 of Soch Kral's poems, with analysis of their mystical and humanistic themes.

 In 2025, Mehfooza Jan, Head of the Department of Kashmiri at the University of Kashmir compiled Soch Kral's poetry into a 234-page book titled Kuliyati Soch Kral, published by Meezan Publishers, Srinagar.
 The book contains 45 songs, many of which were previously unknown to the public, and includes detailed commentary on his life, poetic style, and spiritual philosophy.